 I asked my boss after a department meeting, “Why did you suggest the company do such an oddball project?
 You already complain that we can’t even finish the projects we have.”

 “That doesn’t make sense.
 We’re already overwhelmed.”

 “Watch.
 At the next department meeting, the other managers will be fighting so hard not to catch my latest hot potato that I’ll be able to swap any of my projects for whatever easy projects are flying loose.”

 When a politician proposes a strange, off-the-wall project, check the statuses the projects he already has.

-That can be used as a version of scapegoating, where the scapegoat is created to distract attention from other failures.
+Another ball in the air can be used to support scapegoating.
+The scapegoat is created to distract attention from other failures.